yi-Xu-0100/hub-mirror/README_EN.md

 Template usage repository of [github action-hub-mirror-action](https://github.com/Yikun/hub-mirror-action), you can manage the mirror repositories actions between `GitHub` with other `hub`.

+PS: This template repository only uses part of parameters configuring synchronization workflows.
+The parameters of `.github/workflows/sync2gitee.yml` need to be modified and configured by yourself to complete the personal workflows configuration.

 ## Configuration parameter

 ### `src`(required)